maltize/sublime-text-2-ruby-tests/README.md

 Note
 ----
+Before reporting an issue be sure to :
-If you having trouble running tests try to run Sublime Text 2 from command line.
+- Run Sublime Text 2 from [command line](http://www.sublimetext.com/docs/2/osx_command_line.html)

-This is a work in progress so expect bugs.
+If this will not help provide to us debug informations using (CTRL + ` )

 Please open an issue at https://github.com/maltize/sublime-text-2-ruby-tests if you discover a problem or would like to see a feature/change implemented.